DJ Hairy Larry Presents The Joe Lee Combo Playing Don’t Get Around Much Anymore

-Thanks Marty, today we’re featuring a bossa recorded at KASU Jazz Thursday.
+Thanks Marty, today we’re going to hear a jazz standard recorded live at Blues Fest.